Sig Engineering - Part 1 - Solana's Gossip Protocol

 Reading New Data

-To efficiently retrieve new data from the CrdsTable
+To efficiently read new data from the GossipTable

-is also periodically trimmed to maintain a max number of unique Pubkeys (the max number of Pubkeys is set to 8192
+, it is periodically trimmed to maintain a max number of unique Pubkeys (8192

-in the codebase) and remove values with old timestamps so that memory growth is bounded, preventing out-of-memory errors.
+in the codebase) and values with old timestamps are removed.

 is called to remove values with old timestamps periodically as well.

-Note: Since we are using an indexable HashMap struct, when removing values we typically use the removeSwap
+Note: Since we are using an indexable-HashMap, when removing values we typically use the removeSwap

-function (defined as: "The entry is removed from the underlying array by swapping it with the last element and pop-ing").
+function, which is defined as: "The entry is removed from the underlying array by swapping it with the last element and pop-ing".
 Since we are tracking the index of values across multiple arrays, when we removeSwap

-, the last value is now at a different index than how we recorded it.
-So, we need to account for the 'swapping with the last element' and update our indexes.
-The full logic can be found in CrdsTable.remove()
+, the last value is now at a different index than how we recorded it, so we will need to update our index values.
+The full logic can be found in GossipTable.remove

 .